 Anime fans are already eager for a taste of Tokyo Ghoul:re Season 2 now that Haise Sasaki and the Quinx Squad have shown audiences a finger-cracking good time.
-The real question is whether Tokyo Ghoul Season 4 is even possible based on the way the Tokyo Ghoul:re manga is being adapted by Studio Pierrot.
+Thankfully, it seems like Tokyo Ghoul Season 4 is going to be the second cour for the third season, but the real question is whether Tokyo Ghoul Season 5 is even possible based on the way the Tokyo Ghoul:re manga is being adapted by Studio Pierrot.

-The original Tokyo Ghoul story comes from creator Sui Ishida, who has published 167 chapters of the Tokyo Ghoul: re manga as of this article’s publishing.
+The original Tokyo Ghoul story comes from creator Sui Ishida, who has published 170 chapters of the Tokyo Ghoul: re manga as of April 27, 2018.
 As of March of 2018, Tokyo Ghoul: re Volume 15 was the latest book released in Japan.
 The release date for Volume 16 has not been announced yet.